 May 17 2017 – The Scale Up Event #1

-On Wednesday May 17, HPE, in collaboration with the Association for Corporate Growth (ACG) Holland and Prins Constantijn van Oranje-Nassau, hosted its first Scale Up event with over 120 attendees.
+On Wednesday May 17, HPE, in collaboration with the Association for Corporate Growth (ACG) Holland and Prins Constantijn van Oranje-Nassau, hosted its first Scale Up event.

 The key objective of the session was to demonstrate the attractiveness of Scale Ups in Holland as an asset class.
 Evidence based facts were presented by three experts from research, private equity and pension funds community.